Siponek/Network-Analysis-Al-Capone/README.md

 # Al-Capone
-Network analysis for rat's brain using magnetłc resonance
+Network analysis for rat's brain using magnetic resonance